 Suffolk and Norfolk SCITT supports all trainees based on their individual needs.
 Recently this has included those with dyslexia, physical, hearing and visual impairments and mental health conditions.
 Plans are developed with trainees to ensure that they can fully access in centre training, operate effectively on school placement and complete written assignments.

-Suffolk & Norfolk Primary SCITT has full disabled access as do all the schools in the partnership.
+Suffolk & Norfolk Primary SCITT training venues in Ipswich and Norwich have full disabled access as do partnership schools.
 However, applicants who would benefit from disabled access should let us know on their application so that they can be considered for placements at the most appropriate schools.